stevepolitodesign/personal_website/_posts/2020-04-20-paper-trail-gem-tutorial.md

     <% if params[:action] == "versions" %>
         <td><%= link_to 'Preview This Version', version_article_path(@article, article) %></td>
     <% end %>
+    <%# ℹ️ Load a link to restore the article if viewed from the deleted index %>
     <% if params[:action] == "deleted" %>
         <td><%= link_to 'Restore This Article', restore_article_path(article), method: :post %></td>
     <% end %>